gnunn1/modernize-apps-jboss/docs/cdk-docs/md/01-moving-existing-apps.md

 vi src/main/java/com/redhat/coolstore/service/OrderServiceMDB.java
 ````
 **2. Make the changes**
-</br>Open the file to make these changes:
+</br>Replace the code in the file with the following code:

 ```java
 package com.redhat.coolstore.service;